When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

-Recently, a converse line of work started exploring the minimum dimensions of a neural network capable of representing a given piecewise linear function, starting with considerations about the minimum depth necessary \citep{arora2018understanding} and further refinements of bounds on the network dimensions \citep{he2020finite,hertrich2021depth,chen2022bounds}, with \cite{chen2022bounds} proposing an algorithm that can construct such a neural network.
+In a sense, we can think of the discussion in Section~\ref{sec:representability} as a converse line of work exploring the minimum dimensions of a neural network capable of representing a given piecewise linear function.
+Starting from the function to be represented rather than from the architecture, \cite{he2020finite} and \cite{hertrich2021depth} propose constructions with depth that is logarithmic on the input at the cost of a large width.
+By relaxing the depth to be only logarithmic on the number of linear regions, \cite{chen2022bounds} propose a construction with smaller depth.
+More recently, \cite{brandenburg2025decomposition} propose a construction aimed at balancing depth and width.
 On a related note, \cite{MPC} show that linear time-invariant systems in model predictive control can be exactly expressed by rectifier networks and provide bounds on the width and number of layers necessary for a given system, whereas \cite{ferlez2020aren} describe an algorithm for producing architectures that can be parameterized as an optimal model predictive control strategy.